timtiemens/secretshare/Readme.md

 |k = 1000| 346276986880 seconds | - |           11,000 years

 The formula is roughly "4 times longer for each +50 in k".
-From k=280 and higher, all times are calculated.  k=280 is the last "measured".
+For k greater than 280, all times are calculated.
+k=280 is the last "measured".
 So, k=280 is a pretty good practical limit, or k=95 for "immediate" results.

 N.B.: Earlier versions of secretshare (1.4.1 and earlier) used a very